buchgr/bazel-remote/README.md

 the least recently used files.
 S3, GCS and experimental Azure blob storage proxy backends are also supported.

+Note that while bazel-remote is consumable as a go module, we provide no guarantees on the stability or backwards compatibility of the APIs.
+We do attempt to keep the standalone executable backwards-compatible between releases however, and cache directory format changes are only allowed in major version upgrades.

 **Project status**: bazel-remote has been serving TBs of cache artifacts per day since April 2018, both on commodity hardware and AWS servers.
 Outgoing bandwidth can exceed 15 Gbit/s on the right AWS instance type.